-Mel Sykes (Retired)
+Mel Sykes (Deceased)

 After many years as a solo practitioner sharing space with Brown, Goldstein & Levy, Mel Sykes decided to formalize his relationship with the firm in July 2008, when he became Of Counsel.
 The 2006 recipient of the Lifetime Achievement Award of the Maryland Fellows of the American College of Trial Lawyers and the Maryland State Bar Association Senior Lawyers Section’s 2008 Senior Lawyer of the Year Award, Mel is a legend in the Maryland bar.
 In 2011, he was chosen to receive the Bar Association of Baltimore City’s Living Legal Legends Award.